neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

 .. warning::

-    If you see the ``NVML Error: NVML Shared Library Not Found - GPU usage metrics may not be reported.`` your GPU consumption is not being logged.
+    If you see the ``Info (NVML): NVML Error: NVML Shared Library Not Found - GPU usage metrics may not be reported.`` your GPU consumption is not being logged.

     It means that either: